Learn How to Tie Flies for Fly Fishing and fly patterns for fly fishing in British Columbia Canada and the World.

 We have just purchased a new Broadcasting software for Friday Night Flies and it allows up to do more with our show.
 So, we’ve spent some time in the editing booth and designed a new intro and outro for the show.
 Check it out below, let us know what you think.

 Friday Night Flies Shows you what is hot in the Rivers, Lakes and Streams of British Columbia Canada and World Wide.

 If you have any questions about Friday Night Flies, like to see how a certain fly is tied or would like to get involved please email us.
-This website is sponsored by Superfly, Anvil USA and Spud Valley Sporting Goods for all your fly tying needs in the corridor.
+This website is sponsored by Superfly, Griffin Enterprises, Solarez, DR. Slick and Spud Valley Sporting Goods for all your fly tying needs in the corridor.
 Pemberton Fish Finder – Your BC Fly Fishing Guides.

 Learn How to Tie Flies for Fly Fishing.
 Fly tying instruction.

 Do you want to get involved or Sponsor the show?
 Send us an email email@example.com We would love to help spread the love of your products.